mariadb-corporation/mdbci/docs/src/virtual_machines/virtual_machine_usage.md

 On this step you can safely remove the configuration directory, modify the template and regenerate the configuration once again.

-## Virtual machine creation
+## 3. Virtual machine creation

 MDBCI tries to reliably bring up the virtual machines.
 In order to achieve it the creation and configuration steps may be repeated several times if they fail.
 By default the procedure will be repeated 5 times.

-It is advised to reduce this number to one as it is sufficient to catch most issues.
 In order to run the configuration issue the following command:

 ```
-./mdbci up --attempts 1 config
+./mdbci up config
 ```
+The option `--attempts` specifies the number of attempts that MDBCI will make to bring up and configure each of the virtual machines.
+It is advised to reduce this number to one as it is sufficient to catch most issues.

 The option `--recreate` specifies that existing VMs must be destroyed before the configuration of all target VMs.
 The destruction will be done with the help of reliable destroy command.